 The screenings were closely followed by an artist talk between Oluwatobiloba Ajayi, Fadekemi Ogunsanya, and Emmanuelle Loca-Gisquet, moderated by Faridah Folawiyo on multidisciplinarity and process.

-Next, Ayoade Bamgboye, comedy writer and performer with not much to show for it, lead our guests through a series of guided meditations laced with eerily calm rage and the desire for vengeance.
+Next, Ayoade Bamgboye, comedy writer and performer with not much to show for it, led our guests through a series of guided meditations laced with eerily calm rage and the desire for vengeance.